What breed of dog is right for you?

 As we have discussed before, there will always be puppies – even purebreds, which don’t have the breed’s characteristic instincts, and there will be puppies born with temperaments that fall far outside the expected norm for their breed.
 But as a general rule, you can expect a Border collie to be good at herding sheep (or children), you can expect a Rottwieler to be assertive and protective, and you can expect a Golden retriever to be a gentle, loving companion who won’t complain overly much if she never gets to hunt – as long as she has a ball to chase or a fitness buddy to run with.

-There will be dogs that fall outside the breed’s expectations in a way that actually makes them better companions for a family.
-Pit bulls have been bred for many years to be fighters, and some have genetic tendencies that make them dangerous family pets.
+For instance, pit bulls have been bred for many years to be fighters, and some have genetic tendencies that make them dangerous family pets.
 However, my mother’s favorite dog was a Staffordshire terrier, sometimes known as an English pit bull, and he was calm and gentle around children and other animals.
-Most breed characteristics can be bred out of strain, if a breeder takes the trouble to breed for a specific temperament.

-Once you have narrowed your search to a grouping of dogs, either
+Once you have narrowed your search to a grouping of dogs, either because of the jobs they perform or because of the personalities they usually exhibit, it is now time to do specific research.

 An alternative is to read the excellent book by Sara Wilson and Brian Kilcommons, two of the best known dog trainers in America.
 Their book, Paws to Consider: Choosing the Right Dog for You and Your Family, gives their expert opinions on the best qualities each breed offers, along with the real drawbacks that the AKC breed standards will probably not tell you.

 When studying the AKC standards be sure to pay far more attention to the characteristic temperament described in the breed standards than the physical characteristics, unless you really intend to enter your new dog in the show ring.
 If the standard does not mention temperament or personality, and many of them don’t, you should be able to find websites devoted to the specific breed you’re considering.
-To find one, just type in the name of the breed in the search bar at http://www.google.com
+To find one, just type in the name of the breed in the search bar at google.com

 Don’t skip this research because you intend to find a mutt at the pound.
 Almost all mixed breed dogs have at least one recognizable parent.
 If he looks more or less like a Golden retriever he will probably love to swim, and he’ll probably chase a ball.
 He may even have the mellow, happy-go-lucky attitude towards everything life throws at him.
-If you would like to know more about mixed breeds and their potential personalities and traits, read the excellent book by Brian Kilcommons and Michael Capuzzo, called Mutts, America’s Dogs: A Guide to Choosing, Loving and Living with Our Most Popular Canine.